-This Infrastructure Master Plan 2020 describes:
+This Infrastructure Master Plan 2021 describes:

-- Umgeni Water's infrastructure plans for the financial period 2020/2021 2050/2051, and - Infrastructure master plans for other areas outside of Umgeni Water's Operating Area but within KwaZulu-Natal.
+- Umgeni Water's infrastructure plans for the financial period 2021/2022 2051/2052, and - Infrastructure master plans for other areas outside of Umgeni Water's Operating Area but within KwaZulu-Natal.

 It is a comprehensive technical report that provides information on current infrastructure and on future infrastructure development plans.
-This report replaces the last comprehensive Infrastructure Master Plan that was compiled in 2019 and which only pertained to the Umgeni Water Operational area.
+This report replaces the last comprehensive Infrastructure Master Plan that was compiled in 2020.